 While creating macros and dialog which you want to distribute as part of the LibreOffice file, you have to create the macro inside the file.
 Open the dialog from

 Tools -> Macros -> Organize Macros -> LibreOffice Basic.
-Inside the dialog, select the file name in the left side under label ‘Macro From’.
+Inside the dialog, select the file name on the left side under the label ‘Macro From’.
 Press ‘New’, LibreOffice will ask for a module name.

 As default “Module1” is already in use by LibreOffice, type any name you want and press OK (I have used debugpoint_demo_module as module name for this tutorial).

 Once that is done, the macro editor will open with your new module and macro under your working file.
-Now you can write as many macros you want under current module and save the working LibreOffice file.
-Once the file is saved, all the macros and its contents is saved along with the file and you can easily share or distribute the file to users.
+Now you can write as many macros you want under the current module and save the working LibreOffice file.
+Once the file is saved, all the macros and their contents are saved along with the file and you can easily share or distribute the file to users.

 Containers – Libraries – Modules – Macros

 By default, LibreOffice assumes all the dialogs, variables are from “Module1” as per default organization.
 But we have created a new module named “debugpoint_demo_module” which remains along with the file itself.
 You need to load the module before you start writing macro codes.
-You can load the user defined modules using below method:
+You can load the user-defined modules using the below method: